arturLMoretti/BEES-Data-Engineering---Breweries-Case/README.md

 # Data Lake Archetecture

 ## Bronze layer
-  - Data is being extracted using endpoint (()) and saved in the json format.
-Metada endpoint is used to make all requests
+  - Data is being extracted using endpoint [List Breweries](https://www.openbrewerydb.org/documentation#list-breweries) and saved in the json format.
+  - Metadata endpoint is used to evaluate how many requests are being made in total

+## Silver layer
   - Silver layer data is saved in Parquet, using Pyspark.
-Data is cleaned in order to get non null values of id, name, country, state
+Data is cleaned in order to get non null values of id, name, country and state

-- Golde Layer is saved in
+## Gondel layer
+-

 # External services
- Get a SendGrid Key to send emails
+ No external cloud services are required to run this project

 # How to start